tristanqtn/Hack-Haven/vuln_hub/mr_robot/README.md

 log=test&pwd=test&wp-submit=Log+In&redirect_to=http%3A%2F%2F10.10.158.151%2Fwp-admin%2F&testcookie=1
 ```

-Bingo, log and password are not encrypted by the webpage.
-Knowing the topology of the request will help us brute force it.
+Bingo, knowing the topology of the request will help us brute force it.
 Hydra is the go to tool when we know the shape of the request.
-But we need a dic for this brute force, in the robots.txt file there's a reference to a file named fsocity.dic.
+But we need a dictionary for this brute force, in the robots.txt file there's a reference to a file named fsocity.dic.
 Lets wget it and use it for hydra.

 ```bash
 ┌──(kali㉿2a02-8440-6441-a02f-0a00-27ff-fe62-0f00)-[~]